 In time, the British state will dump the Women when they think them of no more use, just as the Women attempt to junk the verdict of Scotland’s justice system.

 Commentators suggest the Salmond trial is akin to the scandalous affair of Alfred Dreyfus, (1859 – 1935), an artillery captain in the French army, falsely convicted of passing military secrets to the Germans.
 There are parallels, an innocent man framed, dreadfully harmed by the French establishment, but there any similarity ends.
 Dreyfus was found guilty in a closed trial and sentenced to life imprisonment.
 Later he had a great novelist come to his defence, Émile Zola, in his famous “J’accuse” letter.
 In that case there was a strong element of anti-Semitism.
 Dreyfus was a Jew.

-We live in an age where accusation of a thought crime is enough to ruin a person.
+We live in an age where false accusation, or a pernicious thought crime, is enough to ruin a person.
 (I should know from bitter experience.)
-Men dare not wink at a woman in case they are guilty of sexual harassment.
-How a man manages to show interest in a woman, even one who has shown interest in him, is fraught with angst and loose talk.
-Just listening intensely to a woman chat, one-to-one, and not doing more about can be termed ‘teasing’.
+Men dare not wink at a woman in case they are guilty of misogyny or harassment.
+How a man manages to show interest in a woman, even one who has shown interest in him, is fraught with angst these days.
+Just listening intently to a woman, one-to-one, and not making a move on the woman, is liable to be termed ‘teasing’, another form of misogyny.

 The letter in question issued as a press release I republish below.
 Badly set out, I publish it in paragraphs without altering a word.
 It is a classic example of its kind, full of supposition, innuendo, tautology and streaked with revenge.
 Keep in mind Alex Salmond was accused of attempted rape by two women.
 There is no law against a person being too tactile, yet that accusation was added to the list by most of his accusers.